 For cases that are or soon will be before the Parole Board, the board has victim advocates who can provide information and answer your questions regarding victim impact statements and the parole process generally, including how you can participate.
 For more information see https://justice.ky.gov/Pages/Victim-Services.aspx or call (800) 221 5991.

 Can I read my statement aloud in court?

-The right to submit a VIS at sentencing is specifically limited to submission of a written statement.
+The right to submit a VIS at sentencing is specifically limited to the submission of a written statement.
 However, judges may, and often do, permit the victim to give an oral statement at sentencing.

-While not technically a victim impact statement, KRS 532.055 allows some victim impact evidence/testimony to be admitted during the penalty phase of the trial.
+Note: While not technically a victim impact statement, KRS 532.055 allows some victim impact evidence/testimony to be admitted during the penalty phase of the trial.
 While this is not a right and the evidence to be introduced is within the discretion of the prosecutor, it may be an opportunity for a victim to make an oral statement.
-In you are interested in giving such testimony you should ask the prosecutor if this might be an option for you.
+If you are interested in giving such testimony you should ask the prosecutor if this might be an option for you.

 At the Parole Board